-Ask any expert the best way to organize kitchen cabinets and they’ll have a pretty comprehensive plan of action—yet so often, when you take to the task yourself, it feels overwhelming and burdensome.
+We usually wait until spring to whip out the cleaning supplies, but this year is different.
+As we hunker down at home again, we’re itching to get ahead—starting with the kitchen cabinets.
+Ask any expert the best way to organize them and they’ll have a pretty comprehensive plan of action.
+Yet so often, when you take to the task yourself, it feels overwhelming and burdensome.
 It can seem so much easier to just let things settle as they do, even if emptying out your dishwasher does start to feel like playing Tetris.
 But there is a better way.
-All you have to do is plan, and then everything else will fall into place—relatively speaking.
+All you have to do is plan, and then everything else will fall into place.

 For pro organizer Rachel Rosenthal, founder of Rachel and Company, that means first considering how you use your kitchen.
 Are you a bake sale genius who never strays from your cupcake tray for too long?
 Are you an avid meal prepper who needs to fit both a pantry and your dishware in one small space?
 The best way to organize your kitchen cabinets depends on a variety of factors concerning your own lifestyle—but with that in mind, there are a few rules that pretty much always apply to any kitchen.
 Here, Rosenthal shares her top six strategies for keeping your space tidy for good.